 ❖ Server Core Installation:

-Unlike Windows Server 2008, the admin need not select the Full Installation or Server Core Installation option beforehand in Windows Server 2012/16/19.
+Unlike Windows Server 2008, the admin does not need to select the Full Installation or Server Core Installation option beforehand in Windows Server 2012/16/19.

-These features are merged in the 2012/16/19 version to give three optional features which the admin can install or uninstall at will.
+These features are merged in the 2012/16/19 version to give three optional features that the admin can install or uninstall at will.

 ❖ Network adapter requirements: